 People with cerebral palsy often have low bone mineral density and thin cortices of the long bones.
 Contractures may impede full development of the articular surfaces.

 Common deformities include increased femoral anteversion and external tibial torsion.
-Often also present with these findings are knee valgus and pes planovalgus or equinovarus.
+Often, knee valgus, pes planovalgus or pes equinovarus are also present.

 The hips in people with cerebral palsy are often subluxated or dislocated posterosuperiorly, due to a combination of abnormal muscle tone leading to abnormal acetabular development, increased femoral anteversion, and hip adduction and flexion contractures.